yoavram/curriculum-vitae/curriculum-vitae.md

 :    **The Evolution of Stress-Induced Hypermutation** - Poster at *MMSB 2010* in Tel-Aviv, Israel – won the *Best poster award*.

 ## Awards
+2014
+:    Research achievements scholarship from the Life-Science faculty, Tel-Aviv University.

 2013
 :    Fellowship from the *Manna Program in Food Safety and Security* for 2013-14.